edsko/max-handpan/README.md

   scale; for instance, a D Hijaz over a root of G versus a D Hijaz over a root of A.
 * Need to tune the sensitivity of the pads.
+* Need to make sure that multiple instances of the instrument can coexist within the same session.

 # Notes per supported backend instrument